reactjs/react.dev/content/docs/hooks-effect.md

 }, [props.friend.id]); // Only re-subscribe if props.friend.id changes
 ```

-In the future, the inputs array might get added automatically by a build-time transformation.
+In the future, the dependencies array might get added automatically by a build-time transformation.

 >Note
 >
 >If you use this optimization, make sure the array includes **any values from the outer scope that change over time and that are used by the effect**.
 Otherwise, your code will reference stale values from previous renders.
 We'll also discuss other optimization options in the [Hooks API reference](/docs/hooks-reference.html).
 >
 >If you want to run an effect and clean it up only once (on mount and unmount), you can pass an empty array (`[]`) as a second argument.
 This tells React that your effect doesn't depend on *any* values from props or state, so it never needs to re-run.
-This isn't handled as a special case -- it follows directly from how the inputs array always works.
+This isn't handled as a special case -- it follows directly from how the dependencies array always works.
 While passing `[]` is closer to the familiar `componentDidMount` and `componentWillUnmount` mental model, we suggest not making it a habit because it often leads to bugs, [as discussed above](#explanation-why-effects-run-on-each-update).
 Don't forget that React defers running `useEffect` until after the browser has painted, so doing extra work is less of a problem.

 ## Next Steps